bayreuth-politics/R/docs/index.markdown

 ---

-## If you have not attended today's class (16/11/22), make sure to send your homework from Week 1 & Week 2 to me ASAP!!!
+## If you have not attended today's class (16/11/22), make sure to send me your homework from Week 1 & Week 2 ASAP!!!

 This is the page of the *Data Analysis in R* course in Fall Term 2022 at the University of Bayreuth.
 The course is taught by Ken Stiller *(kenneth.stiller@uni-bayreuth.de)*.